Luet-lab/luet-lab.github.io/content/en/docs/Concepts/Packages/specfile.md

 image: "busybox"
 ```

-It might be omitted in place of `join` or `requires`, and indicates the image used to build the package.
+It might be omitted in place of `requires`, and indicates the image used to build the package.
 The image will be pulled and used to build the package.

 ### `includes`